Metropolitan Detention Center, Los Angeles: History

+When the facility first opened, federal court proceedings took place at the nearby Spring Street Courthouse, located two blocks away.
+In 1992, a second federal courthouse opened inside the Roybal Building built adjacent to MDC Los Angeles.
+In 2016, the federal courts at Spring Street relocated to the new First Street Courthouse, located six blocks away.

 Programs

 Various services are available to inmates at MDC Los Angeles, including drug treatment and education programs, Alcoholics Anonymous and Narcotics Anonymous meetings, GED and ESL classes, and correspondence classes.
 Inmates may meet with a chaplain or a priest upon request.